About New Life

 Whom we serve

-We assist individuals and families who are transitioning out of homelessness, victims of fire, those escaping domestic violence, military veterans and refugees.
+We assist individuals and families who are transitioning out of homelessness, fire survivors, those escaping domestic violence, military veterans and refugees.
 Regardless of the situation they are striving to overcome, they share a common theme; the need for a new beginning.

 How we help